hailo-ai/hailo-rpi5-examples/doc/basic-pipelines.md

 #### Application Callback function:
 In this function we see example how to parse ```HAILO_DETECTION``` metadata.
 Each Gstreamer buffer include ```HAILO_ROI``` object.
 This object is the root of all Hailo metadata objects attached to this buffer.
 All detections are read an their label, bounding box and confidence are extracted.
 For this example we assume you have a "person" nearby.
 All detections are parsed and the number of persons detected is counted.
 The information for each person detected is printed to terminal.
 If the ```--use-frame``` flag is used, the frame is extracted from the buffer and displayed.
 The number of persons detected is displayed on the frame.
 In addition, the user-defined data is displayed on the frame.

+#### Additional features:
+In this example we show and example how to add more options to the command line.
+The options are parsed using the argparse library.
+The added flag in this example is used to change the model used.

 # Pose Estimation Example